 As a program manager, you must have a set of metrics that you look at when you start work.
 Verifying daily metrics is a relatively superficial look at an analytical dashboard, but it's never unreflective or hasty.
 When something in the daily data worries a loyalty manager, they dig deeper and look further for clues to the anomaly.

 Daily checks for specific anomalies may include, for example, potential fraud in a loyalty program.
 Anti-fraud verification is necessary to ensure the system is secure and resistant to scams and money loss.
-When running a loyalty scheme, you're dealing with large budgets, so as a manager, you have to keep your finger on the pulse and detect vulnerabilities in the program before customers or employees misuse them.
+When running loyalty programs, you're dealing with large budgets, so as a manager, you have to keep your finger on the pulse and detect vulnerabilities in the program before customers or employees misuse them.

 2. Long-term metrics